AlejandroEleazar/Kizunat/README.md

 ## 📄 License

-This project is licensed under the MIT License.
-See [LICENSE](./LICENSE) for details.
+This project is licensed for personal use only.
+Commercial use, modification, or redistribution are strictly prohibited.
+See the full [LICENSE](./LICENSE) file for details.

 ---